Is Pilates Good for Weight Loss?

 I've thought a lot about the path I took in those years, about how I was when I first met my old friend to how I became someone whose photo on Facebook inspires others.
 And while it would be nice if I could point to one thing I did to lose 15 pounds, I believe it was a combination of things that did it.

-Over the next several weeks, I'll share the choices that have had the most impact on my weight, starting with managing stress levels and prioritizing sleep; outlining some key changes I made to my eating habits; and lastly, explaining how I went from being a sedentary office worker to someone who enjoys exercising every day.
+Over the next several weeks, I'll share the choices that have had the most impact on my weight, starting with managing stress levels by prioritizing sleep; outlining some key changes I made to my eating habits; and lastly, explaining how I went from being a sedentary office worker to someone who enjoys exercising every day.
 Each blog will include tips you can try for yourself, as well as links for learning more.

 Want to Get Started Now?